European-XFEL/Karabo/CONTRIBUTING.md

 Large(r) merge requests:
 ------------------------

-There is a recurrent problem of tradeoff between „complete“ merge requests, e.g. fully implementing and defining a larger addition to the framework, and smaller, often easier to review merge requests, which would mean breaking the additions into smaller chunks, frequently not fully functional on their own.
-As a solutution please merge to separate feature branches:
+There is a recurrent tradeoff between „complete“ merge requests, e.g. MRs fully implementing and defining a larger addition to the framework, and smaller, often easier to review, merge requests.
+The latter would mean to break the additions into smaller chunks, frequently not fully functional on their own.
+A solution is to merge to separate feature branches:

 1. Create a new (longer lived) feature branch for your larger project